ssj-ali/pdfextract/README.md

 ## Prerequisite
 **Note: The below steps are only required if you want to extract data from scanned pdf.
 If there are only vector PDFs no need to do the following steps**

 1. Download Tesseract.
-Follow this link: https://github.com/UB-Mannheim/tesseract/wiki
+Follow this link: [Download Tesseract](https://github.com/UB-Mannheim/tesseract/wiki)

 2. While installing, select all the languages you want to detect.

 3. Add the path of Tesseract OCR folder (e.g ```C:\Program Files\Tesseract-OCR```) to the Environmental Variables -> System Variables -> Path

 4. Download GhostScript.
-Follow the link: https://www.ghostscript.com/download/gsdnld.html
+Follow the link: [Download GhostScript](https://www.ghostscript.com/download/gsdnld.html)

 5. Add the path of GhostScript bin folder (e.g ```C:\Program Files\gs\gs9.52\bin```) to the Environmental Variables -> System Variables -> Path

 6. Download ImageMagick.
-Follow this link: https://legacy.imagemagick.org/script/binary-releases.php
+Follow this link: [Download ImageMagick](https://legacy.imagemagick.org/script/binary-releases.php)

 7. Add the path of ImageMagick folder (e.g ```C:\Program Files\ImageMagick-6.9.11-Q16```) to the Environmental Variables -> System Variables -> Path